KuabeM/stempel/README.md

   - `stop` checks if a `start` entry is in `file` and calculates the working time, aborts if no `start` entry is found
   - `stats` prints current statistics.

-The storage file defaults to `./stempel.json`
+The storage file defaults to `$HOME/.config/stempel.json`

 ## Planned Features

   - Statistics:
     * [x] pretty printinng
-    * [ ] provide weekly, monthly,... statistics
+    * [x] provide weekly, monthly,... statistics
   - [ ] Tracking: allow to specify start and stop time as cli arg
   - [ ] Tracking: cancle started work
   - [ ] Storage: don't store as seconds and nanoseconds, use something more verbose?